The Importance of Colon Cancer Screening

 Patients who are considered higher risk, such as those with a family history of colorectal cancer, should begin screening at a younger age.
-If you are one of those patients, speak with your doctor to determine the most appropriate age to start screening.
+If you are one of those patients, talk with your doctor to determine when to start screening.

 Unfortunately, only two-thirds of Americans in the recommended age range have ever been tested for colon cancer.
 Those are staggering statistics considering colorectal cancer is the second leading cause of cancer death in the United States, killing approximately 50,000 people a year.